stevehaworth02/eeg-topic-miner/README.md

 ## 2. Technology

 - **Automated, Modular Pipeline:**
-  Each step (data harvesting, preprocessing, training, indexing, querying) is script-driven and reproducible, making updates and debugging simple.
+  Each step (data harvesting, preprocessing, training, indexing, querying) is scripted and reproducible, making updates and debugging simple.

 - **Cross-Platform & Containerization:**
   Runs on Windows, Mac, or Linux—and **Docker** support means users don’t have to fight with dependencies or CUDA compatibility.